crossplane/crossplane/design/design-doc-smaller-providers.md

   importing the Terraform provider code directly.
 Terraform makes this hard to do, but it’s possible.
 It appears to be what Config Connector does.

+### Rollout and Migration

+As with any major Crossplane change, it's important to allow the community to experiment and provide feedback before we commit.
+Given that this change is largely decoupled from Crossplane core and its release cycle, I propose that we:

+* Continue to publish the existing, too-large, providers for now.
+* Begin publishing smaller, service scoped providers in parallel.

+These smaller providers would be marked as 'release candidates' to begin with.
+I prefer this to 'alpha' in this context as it better communicates that the _packaging_ is what's changing.
+The code itself does not become any less mature (it's today's existing providers, repackaged).

+Once we have confidence in the service scoped provider pattern we would mark the too-large providers as deprecated and set a date at which they would no longer be built and published.

+Migration from (for example) `upbound/provider-aws` to `upbound/provider-aws-*` should not be significantly more complicated or risky than migrating from one version of `upbound/provider-aws` to the next.
+This is because there would be no schema changes to the MRs within the provider.

+To upgrade a control plane running (for example) `upbound/provider-aws` with several existing MRs in-place, the process would be:

+1. Install the relevant new `upbound/provider-aws-*` provider packages, with `revisionActivationPolicy: Manual`.
+This policy tells the providers not to start their controllers until they are activated.
+2. Uninstall the `upbound/provider-aws` provider package.
+3. Set the `revisionActivationPolicy` of the new `upbound/provider-aws-*` provider packages to `Automatic`, letting them start their controllers.

+Behind the scenes the Crossplane package manager:

+1. Adds owner references to the CRDs the new provider packages intend to own.
+2. Removes owner references from the CRDs the old provider package owned.

+As the old provider is uninstalled, the CRDs it owned will be garbage collected (i.e. deleted) if no new provider added an owner reference.
+If a new provider _did_ add an owner reference it will become the only owner of the CRD and mark itself as the controller reference.
+Each CRD can have only one controller reference, which represents the provider that is responsible for reconciling it.

 ## Alternatives Considered

 I considered the following alternatives before making this proposal.